NaoiseGaffney/Training/README.md

 ![](Documentation/Navigation%20Menu%20Mobile.png)

-The Navigation bar for mobile devices has black (#000000) text and icons over an orange (#FF9800) and has the all links on disaply instead of using a drop-down menu.
+The Navigation bar for mobile devices has black (#000000) text and icons over an orange (#FF9800) and has the all links on display instead of using a drop-down menu.
 All links and icons are the same as for the larger devices.

 #### Forms and Fields
 ![Forms and Fields](Documentation/Forms%20and%20Fields.png)